GlobalPhone/GlobalPhone/README.md

 **Store and display phone numbers in your app.** Accept phone number input in national or international format.
 Convert phone numbers to international strings (`+13125551212`) for storage and retrieval.
 Present numbers in national format (`(312) 555-1212`) in your UI.

-**Designed with the future in mind.** GlobalPhone uses format specifications from Google's open-source [libphonenumber](http://code.google.com/p/libphonenumber/) database.
-No need to upgrade the library when a new phone format is introduced—just generate a new copy of the database and check it into your app.
+**Designed with the future in mind.** GlobalPhone uses the c# implementation based on Google's open-source [libphonenumber](http://code.google.com/p/libphonenumber/) database.

 ## Installation